humanitec/terraform-provider-humanitec/docs/resources/resource_definition.md

 Optional:

+- `secret_refs` (String) JSON encoded secrets section of the data set.
+They can hold sensitive information that will be stored in the primary organization secret store and replaced with the secret store paths when sent outside, or secret references stored in a defined secret store.
+Can't be used together with secrets.
 - `secrets` (Map of String, Sensitive, Deprecated) Secrets section of the data set.
 Deprecated in favour of secrets_string.
+Can't be used together with secret_refs.
 - `secrets_string` (String) JSON encoded secret data set.
 Passed around as-is.
+Can't be used together with secret_refs.
 - `values` (Map of String, Deprecated) Values section of the data set.
 Passed around as-is.
 Deprecated in favour of values_string.
 - `values_string` (String) JSON encoded input data set.
 Passed around as-is.